ConvertAPI/convertapi-automator/README.md

 ## Automate file conversion on your desktop or server

 The ConvertAPI Automator is a tool for converting from one file format to another (e.g. `docx` -> `pdf`).
-Using is simple as copying file to input directory and get result from output directory.
+Using is simple as copying files to input directory and getting results from output directory.
 Supports creating PDF and Images from various sources like Word, Excel, Powerpoint, images, web pages or raw HTML codes.
 Merge, Encrypt, Split, Repair and Decrypt PDF files.
-And many others files manipulations.
+And many others file manipulations.
 In less than a minute you can setup and start converting files.

-The ConvertAPI Automator is using online Convert API service that is processing all the conversions (get your free secret at https://www.convertapi.com/a).
+The ConvertAPI Automator is using an online Convert API service that is processing all the conversions (get your free secret at https://www.convertapi.com/a).
 Files are sent using secure `https` protocol to convertapi.com and are converted in cloud then result is sent back to your computer.
 Files can also be supplied in `zip` archive, automator will unzip it for you automatically.